Accommodation

 Best for: Solitary bees, small wasps

-Bundles of hollow bamboo canes in a range of diameters (2mm–10mm).
+Bundles of hollow bamboo canes, from pin-thin to pencil-width.
 North-facing for morning warmth.
-Each tube is a private, single-occupancy chamber — perfect for nesting or simply resting between flights.
+Each tube is a private, single-occupancy chamber, perfect for nesting or simply resting between flights.

 - Private entrance